Fall, Spring, Academic Year

 Information about all of the housing options can be found on the University of Birmingham's accommodation website.

-Students will make their own travel arrangement with support from the Study Abroad office and the International Student office at Birmingham.
+Students will make their own travel arrangements with support from the Study Abroad office and the International Student office at Birmingham.

 Birmingham offers a good public transportation system.
 Buses, trains, and taxis are easily accessible, and the campus, and much of the city, is pedestrian friendly.